Platform Demands Competing with the Movement’s Growth?

 Even when you don’t need a visa to live in a country, these issues come up.
 We need to be able to explain why we live somewhere and what we do.
 Otherwise, we create barriers of mistrust.
 We call this way of explaining who we are and what we do our platform.
 Finding the right one is a real challenge.

-“Finding the right one is a real challenge.”
+“Finding the right platform is a real challenge.”

 As followers of Jesus, we must walk in integrity and honesty.
 We don’t want to say we are doing something we are not.